patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/DSMR-reader/README.md

 # Datasource: [DSMR-reader](https://dsmr-reader.readthedocs.io)

-DSMR-reader offers the option to export data from the local database.
+[DSMR-reader](https://dsmr-reader.readthedocs.io) offers the option to export collected (all the) data to CSV.
-This data can be transformed and used to import into Home Assistant.
+The CSV can be transformed using this project and import into Home Assistant.

 ## Before you start

-In case you are using the P1 to USB cable that is currently connected to DSMR-reader, you need the "future" sensor ids to import the data to.
+In case you currently using the P1 to USB cable that is connected to [DSMR-reader](https://dsmr-reader.readthedocs.nl), you need the "future" sensor ids to import the data to.
 To create them:

 - Stop [DSMR-reader](https://dsmr-reader.readthedocs.io)
 - Connect the USB to Home Assistant
-- Add the `DSMR Smart Meter` integration
+- Add the `DSMR Smart Meter` integration to your Home Assistant installation
 - Wait till there are some readings
 - Shutdown Home Assistant and create a backup

-The documentation in this repo states that:
+> **NOTE:** The documentation in this repo states that:

 ```
 Ensure that the Home Assistant target sensor has atleast 7 days of data before importing the prepared data.